 For everyone this includes a standard allowance - an amount for you (and your partner if you have one).
 The level of this standard allowance is the same as for existing out-of-work benefits such as Jobseeker's Allowance.
 Extra amounts are then added on if any of the following apply to you:

-Child Element - for each child you have plus an additional amount if any child has a disability (called the Disabled Child Element).
+- Child Element - for each child you have plus an additional amount if any child has a disability (called the Disabled Child Element).
 Please note, this is subject to the 2 child limit where, since 6 April 2017, in most cases, support is limited to two children.
 See our exemptions guide to check if you are excluded from these rules.

-Childcare Element - to help with up to 70% of relevant childcare costs
+- Childcare Element - to help with up to 85% of relevant childcare costs

-Disability elements - there are two rates, a Limited Capability for Work Element and a Limited Capability for Work & Work-Related Activity Element which is higher.
+- Disability elements - there are two rates, a Limited Capability for Work (LCW) element and a Limited Capability for Work & Work-Related Activity (LCWRA) element which is higher.
 The LCW element is not available for new claims from April 2017 with a few exceptions.

 Step 2 - Reduction in Universal Credit for income and earnings